Joseph Wulf: Proposal

 In 1965 Wulf proposed that the villa in Berlin in which the 1942 Wannsee Conference was held should be made into a Holocaust memorial and research centre.
 During the Wannsee Conference, Reinhard Heydrich, chief of the Reich Security Main Office, had outlined to several leading Nazis, in somewhat coded language, the German government's plan to enact the Final Solution.
 In August 1966 Wulf co-founded, with Friedrich Zipfel and Peter Heilmann, the International Document Center Organization for the Study of National Socialism and Its Aftermath, and began campaigning to have it housed in the Wannsee Conference villa.

 Wulf abandoned his efforts in 1971.
 The German government was not interested in moving forward with the idea at that time.
 The building was in use as a school, and funding was not available.
 The issue of the memorial was so politically sensitive in Germany that Wulf apparently needed police protection because of threats.
 Klaus Schütz, then mayor of West Berlin, said he did not want any "macabre cult site".

+However, posthumously, Wulf won out in the creation of such a museum at Wannsee.